FirstNewtonLaw/RBXUWPCursorLock/README.md

 - **Enable/Disable Functionality:** Quickly enable or disable the mouse lock feature with a simple keystroke.
 Enjoy flexibility and control over your gameplay.

-- **Lightweight and Efficient:** Designed to run efficiently in the background, Window Lock is a lightweight application that doesn't compromise your system's performance.
+- **Lightweight and Efficient:** Designed to run efficiently in the background, RBXUWPCursorLock is a lightweight application that doesn't compromise your system's performance.
 Enjoy the benefits of mouse containment without any additional lag or overhead.

 ## Getting Started